 The bridge crew

 Bragi and its Dash are the first major example.
 Though Bragi didn't invent the idea of real-time translation, it has been talking about it since it hit the scene and finally brought it to us in the Dash Pro earphone.
-It's also rolling out the same feature to the existing Dash in an update.
-Bragi's translation implementation, however, feels a little more like patchwork than something perfectly seamless - at least on paper.
+It's also rolled out the same feature to the existing Dash in an update.
+Bragi's translation implementation, however, feels a little more like patchwork than something perfectly seamless.

 That's because Bragi's solution leans heavily on iTranslate Pro on your iPhone (there's no Android support yet).
 So once you purchase a subscription to iTranslate Pro and download that to your phone, you have to take out your phone and open up the app to translate directly into your ear.
 It's still cool and futuristic, but nowhere near the future many people might imagine.
 However, if you and the other person are both wearing the Dash, you can do it without pulling out a phone, which is definitely cooler.